 - 1) The first year should be taken up with - a. course work, with a particular focus on proseminars (Anth 6101-6104). - b. transfer of relevant courses from previous graduate study (see below). - c. students must select their committee directors by the end of the first year. - d. language study.
 In consultation with the DGS and the student's director, determine how best to demonstrate proficiency in whatever language(s) will be needed to conduct field research. - e. attend all professional skills and ethics seminars (usually 2 per semester); students are required to attend these throughout their on-campus time at GW. - f. first-year students organize reading groups.
-Each student will select a monograph, series of articles, or other text for the reading groups; they will each serve as discussant and send announcements to students and faculty.
+Each student will select an article or two and serve as discussant.
 As there are generally 2 reading groups per semester, one reading group should also ideally be led by a PhD student returning from their fieldwork.
-It is recommended that one of the Spring reading groups focus on topics/authors related to the Spring Symposium. - g. summer research:
+It is recommended that one of the Spring reading groups focus on topics/authors related to the Spring Symposium. - g. summer research: - i. apply for departmental funds (such as Cotlow, Warren)

-- i. apply for departmental funds (such as Cotlow, Warren) - ii. apply for external funds (such as Cosmos Club, Explorer's, National Geographic, Rotary Club - see departmental google.doc) - iii. apply for funding here at GW at places like the Sigur Center, and FLAS - 2) The second year - a. continue course work, with a graduate level methods course completed. - b. continue language study. - c. choose the remainder of their committees in the first semester.
-The dissertation research committee must include a director and 2 committee members: - i. a form, signed by each committee member, shall be on file by January 10th - d. areas for comprehensive exams will be selected during the second semester, and in consultation with the committee: - i. the specific fields will be selected by the beginning of March - ii. each student will submit a very tentative reading list at this time, with a one paragraph justification of their choices - e. second-year students are responsible for organizing colloquium speakers (usually 2 in the Fall, 1 in the Spring); they will also organize the Spring Symposium. - f. at the end of the spring semester, a meeting of the committee will take place to discuss revised reading lists, the exam areas in more detail, as well as funding applications for the next year. - g. summer: - i. comprehensive exam preparation (must be presented at the end of August see below) - ii. proposals for external funding of field research - iii. continued language instruction - iv. possible summer fieldwork (see first year) - 3) The third year - Fall External Funding and Comprehensive Exam Preparation - a. continue course work (independent studies as needed). - b.
-Prepare reading lists for comprehensive exams to be submitted in August, before the first day of classes. - c. a collective independent study course for exam preparation (faculty are available on an as-needed basis). - d. submit proposals for external funding of dissertation research (most deadlines are between November and December); common sources include Wenner-Gren, NSF, and SSRC - Spring - a. comprehensive exams (three areas -- see below) - b. closed proposal defense (see below)
+- ii. apply for external funds (such as Cosmos Club, Explorer's, National Geographic, Rotary Club - see departmental google.doc) - iii. apply for funding here at GW at places like the Sigur Center, and FLAS - 2) The second year - a. continue course work, with a graduate level methods course completed. - b. continue language study. - c. choose the remainder of their committees in the first semester.
+The dissertation research committee must include a director and 2 committee members: - i. a form, signed by each committee member, shall be on file by January 10th - d. areas for comprehensive exams will be selected during the second semester, and in consultation with the committee: - i. the specific fields will be selected by the beginning of March - ii. each student will submit a very tentative reading list at this time, with a one paragraph justification of their choices - e. second-year students are responsible for organizing colloquium speakers (usually 2 in the Fall, 1 in the Spring); they will also organize the Spring Symposium. - f. at the end of the spring semester, a meeting of the committee will take place to discuss revised reading lists, the exam areas in more detail, as well as funding applications for the next year. - g. summer: - i. comprehensive exam preparation (must be presented at the end of August see below) - ii. proposals for external funding of field research - iii. continued language instruction - iv. possible summer fieldwork (see first year) - 3) The third year